aturley/pony-workshop/steps/02/README.md

 ## Why Does Pony Have Reference Capabilities?

-The Pony compiler uses reference capabilities to ensure that data safety is never compromised so that it can guarantee that programs are free of data races.At their heart, reference capabilities ensure that the following two properties are always true:
+The Pony compiler uses reference capabilities to ensure that data safety is never compromised so that it can guarantee that programs are free of data races.
+At their heart, reference capabilities ensure that the following two properties are always true:

 1. Read Rule -- If more than one actor can read from an object then no actor can write to the object.
 2. Write Rule -- If an actor can write to an object then no other actor can read from the object.